Federated Transfer Learning with Differential Privacy: Introduction

-Comparing FDP rates with target-only rates, our results quantify the costs and benefits of private FTL with heterogeneous source data sets.
-Note that target-only rates consist of two parts - non-private and private rates, while FDP rates involve three - non-private, private and heterogeneity~($h$) rates.
+} By comparing FDP rates with target-only rates, our results quantify the costs and benefits of private FTL across heterogeneous source data sets.
+The target-only rate depends only on the target sample size $n_0$, whereas the FDP rate aggregates the effective contributions from the target and informative source data sets and also incurs the heterogeneity cost $h$.
 When $h$ is small and $|\mA|$ is large, i.e.\ there are sufficient informative source data sets for learning the target parameter, FDP rates offer improvement compared to target-only ones.